vospascal/pedal-pico/README.md

 ## PedalBox
 - Client GUI pi pico side to found here https://github.com/vospascal/pedal-gui
-- Client GUI in on the web to found here https://vospascal.github.io/pedal-gui-web works with latest chrome version also opensource and zero install https://github.com/vospascal/svelte-webserial unlike the java version.
+- Client GUI in on the web to found here https://vospascal.github.io/pedal-gui-web works with the latest chrome version also opensource and zero install https://github.com/vospascal/svelte-webserial unlike the java version.

 ## Help
-If you want to develop the software further please create a pull request or create an issue
+If you want to develop the software further, please create a pull request or create an issue.

 ## If you like it
-Please leave a star
+Please leave a star.

 ## If you really like it
-If you like it you can donate further developent https://www.paypal.com/donate?business=TBPE6XCB2XBMW&item_name=pedalbox&currency_code=EUR
+If you like it you can donate for further developent https://www.paypal.com/donate?business=TBPE6XCB2XBMW&item_name=pedalbox&currency_code=EUR

 ## Uploading the firmware
 You can either upload the .uf2 file to pico or compile it yourself

 To upload the .uf2 file, simply hold BOOTSEL button while plugging the USB in.
 This will make a RPI-RP2 drive appear.
-Then drag the .uf2 file to the drive, and Pico is ready to be used as a pedal device.
+Then drag the .uf2 file to the drive, and Pico is ready to be used as PedalBox.

 Note: If there was another program in the pico, make sure to upload [flash_nuke.uf2](https://github.com/vospascal/pedal-pico/raw/main/flash_nuke.uf2) file.
 This will erase Pico's flash **entirely**.
 ## Compiling